How To Pass the Life Insurance Exam

 Divide your studying into sessions of just 20 to 30 minutes, and focus on a single topic during each session.
 Always try to think of multiple ways to use the same information—that’s one of the most effective study skills.

-The Final Exam in your course mimics the state insurance exam, so we advise that you take the course Final Exam several times to familiarize yourself with the format.
+Since the Final Exam in your course mimics the state insurance exam, we advise that you take the course Final Exam several times to familiarize yourself with the format.
 All quizzes and the final exam may be taken an unlimited number of times within your course.
+We also have Exam Simulator Modules available.

 Related Articles